 The TSA's CIO organization faced several issues associated with running its on-premise IT infrastructure (such as high operating costs), which were going to be further compounded by imminent budget cuts.
 The cloud presented a way out, but the organization lacked in-depth experience operating in this new way.

-To address this challenge, Chris Cairns, as a member of 18F, designed an approach to kickstart the organization's adoption of a cloud-based operating model.
+To address this challenge, Chris Cairns and Shashank Khandelwal, as a members of 18F, designed an approach to kickstart the organization's adoption of a cloud-based operating model.
 This involved pairing TSA with an expert team of site reliability engineers who:

 - Introduced an agile-based approach to migrating the portfolio of applications over a series of phases